A dispute about splitting a $1,400 stimulus check led to the fatal shooting of four people, family says

-“He said, ‘I’m gonna get that money,’ ” Wendy Johnson, a cousin who Moore spoke with about the argument, told WXIN.
+“He said, ‘I’m gonna get that money,’ ” Wendy Johnson, a cousin who said Moore spoke with her about the argument, told WXIN.

 The domestic dispute allegedly ended in tragedy over the weekend when four family members, including a child, were fatally shot.
 Police announced that they had arrested Halfacre, 25, in the deaths of Eve Moore, 7; Daquan Moore, 23; Anthony Johnson, 35; and Tomeeka Brown, 44.